Take. Grow. Share.

 Last fall, our members visited Chartwell Gardens to harvest a massive variety of seeds, which we’ve carefully packeted for you.
 We also partnered with the Native Plant Society, SW Chapter, at the Camden County Sustainability Campus following their seed-saving workshop.
 NPS-SWC donated a huge surplus of native seeds—both cleaned and ready for processing—specifically for the Evesham Library free seed binders.

-These partnerships are the foundation of our Native Seed Binder and we were able to offer our FIRST WINTER SOWING workshop, January 2026, at the Evesham Library, under the Burlington County Library System.
+These partnerships are the foundation of our Native Seed Binder and we did offer our FIRST WINTER SOWING workshop, January 2026, at the Evesham Library, under the Burlington County Library System.
 (BCLS).

-🌿 Seed Saving Success: Evesham Library's Native Flower Project Takes Root!
+🌿 Seed Saving Success: Evesham Library's Pilot Seed Exchange Project Takes Root!